First-order (coarse) correlated equilibria in non-concave games: On Equilibria and its Analysis

-When $F$ is a set of tangential vector fields, an analogous argument for the case of local CCE shows that the dual problem associated with a local CE similarly looks for a vector field that is positively aligned with the utility gradients in the conical span of $F$ instead.
+When $F$ is a set of tangential vector fields, an analogous argument shows that the dual problem associated with a local CE looks for a vector field that is positively aligned with the utility gradients in the conical span of $F$ instead.
 Explicitly, the primal problem is

 which now has a Lagrangian dual

 In this case, when $(0,\mu)$ is a solution and $q(x) \leq 0$ for any $x \in X$ with equality only at the first-order Nash equilibria of the game, we have